 Providing a Clean, Smoke-Free Work Environment

 We have been stepping up actions to protect employees from harm caused by tobacco smoke.
 In 2016, we began to gradually reduce the number of smoking areas at our sites in Japan and to move them outdoors.
 Furthermore, in April 2018, we banned smoking during working hours, except for during the lunch break, and, on October 1, 2020, instituted a complete smoking ban on the premises for additional protection against passive smoking.

 We have also been promoting smoking cessation among employees by drawing their attention to associated risks on World No Tobacco Day, offering professional counseling, and fully subsidizing the cost of treatment at a smoking cessation outpatient clinic.
 These actions have accelerated the rate at which employees in the domestic Epson Group have quit smoking.
-Whereas the percentage of smokers declined by 2.6% over the five years from FY2011, it declined by 4.1% over the three years since FY2016.
-In FY2019, the percentage of smokers dropped to 20.6%.
+Whereas the percentage of smokers declined by 2.6% over the five years from FY2011, it declined by 5.0% over the four years since FY2016.
+In FY2020, the percentage of smokers dropped to 20.6%.